PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Pad orchestration, safety-fallback AST contract, pass efficiency, architecture, core, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback norm evidence implementation checkpoint

+The norm-only fallback call now samples `fallback_norm_tensor_count` and merges a clamped `pruned_unused_tensors` delta into the unchanged owner result.
+This makes `fallback_norm_stats` complete for both rewrite and cleanup-only ModelIR mutations without rerunning the owner or scanning the graph.

+The following guard still reads only `optimized_transpose_norm_subgraph_pad_prepost_nhwc_chains`.
+Consequently a prune-only result remains observation-only and does not start binary repairs, singleton/Reshape cleanup, shape reconciliation, or topological sorting.
+Pass order, recursive relowering, diagnostics, and all later fallback work are unchanged.

+Focused safety-fallback and singleton/Reshape orchestration coverage is `13 passed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `446 passed in 27.35s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following fallback dynamic rank-one Unsqueeze/Reshape-shape call.
+Characterize its result and the unconditional topological/layout refresh separately; do not skip either refresh until the recursive return-state and all preceding fallback mutation evidence are proven complete.
+Commit and push only; do not create or update a pull request.